 Teacher-chosen topics for investigation from life, earth, and physical science are quickly supplemented with student-generated ones, creating a dynamic and emergent curriculum each year.
 Students are empowered in the Science room not only to ask questions, but to suggest subjects for inquiry.
 Using the inquiry method, Lower-Grade Science guides students from simple curiosity, wondering, and questioning to formulating scientific questions and testing hypotheses.

-Each Early Childhood class meets once a week for 30 minutes.
+Each Pre-K class meets once a week for 30 minutes.
 When classes are conducted outdoors, children explore and connect nature and the PMFS campus.
 Indoor classes may connect art or literature and science.
 Science class always encourages the true sense of wonder in the children.

 In Kindergarten, students begin to formally ask and answer questions, such as “Are ice and water made of the same thing?”
 “How do animals use sound? and, “How does energy make things move?”
 Activities and investigations around each class topic provide the students with a developmentally-appropriate background in scientific process and experimentation.